Creating Your First Call for Artists | Getting Started | Crafted Call

 Give it a name (e.g., "Annual Summer Open Exhibition")

-Create from Template When creating a new call:
+When creating a new call:

 Click + New Call